(c) Degam

 Since 2024

-The project “Digital Citizenship: Bright Style to Navigate the Digital World” aimed to strengthen digital citizenship skills among students, teachers, and parents, particularly in linguistically diverse and vulnerable communities.
-Implemented from 2024 to 2025 by the Digital Ethics Centre in partnership with the British Council in Lithuania and national broadcaster LRT, the initiative successfully reached over 700 participants across six schools.
-Combining digital literacy education with body movement therapy, it offered a unique, engaging, and emotionally supportive environment for learning.
+The project Digital Citizenship: Bright Style to Navigate the Digital World aimed to strengthen digital citizenship skills among students, teachers, and parents, particularly in linguistically diverse and vulnerable communities.
+Implemented by the Digital Ethics Centre in partnership with the British Council in Lithuania and LRT, the initiative successfully reached over 560 participants across eleven schools.
+Combining digital literacy education with body movement and dance–based therapy, it offered a unique, engaging, and emotionally supportive environment for learning.

 During the lessons, students explored key aspects of digital citizenship, including responsible online behavior, critical thinking, digital identity, and the recognition of hate speech and disinformation.
 They learned how to maintain a healthy balance in digital media use, protect their privacy, and identify reliable sources of information.
 The lessons also fostered empathy, respect for diversity, and the confidence to engage in digital spaces thoughtfully and safely.

 After the lessons, students took on the role of peer educators by designing and delivering digital citizenship lessons to other classes.
-These peer–led sessions fostered leadership, reinforced learning, and created stronger social connections within and between school communities.
+These sessions fostered leadership, reinforced learning, and created stronger social connections within and between school communities.

 During the project: